ffilz/nfs-ganesha/src/doc/man/ganesha-core-config.rst

     in memory, beyond which Ganesha would start reaping and expire it off.
     Comes to play if the config Expired_Client_Threshold is not set to ZERO.

+Max_Files_Delegatable(int32, range 0 to INT32_MAX, default 100000)
+    A max value to limit the total number of files ganesha can delegate to clients.

 RADOS_KV {}
 --------------------------------------------------------------------------------